Azam FC draw at Tanzania Prisons, Yanga SC floor Lipuli to finish second | Goal.com

 Azam FC failed to capitalize on their advantage in the race for a top two finish after being held to a 2-2 draw by Tanzania Prisons.

-Jumanne Fadhili scored an own goal with Never Tigere getting another for the visitors.
-Abdallah Kheri also scored an own goal in favour of the hosts with Vedastus Mwisambi scoring the second.

-The 2013/14 champions needed a win in their final match of the season away to Tanzania Prisons to finish above Timu ya Wananchi.
+The 2013/14 champions needed a win in their final match of the season away to Tanzania Prisons to finish above Timu ya Wananchi, Yanga SC.

-However, Abdallah Kheri returned the favour in the 17th minute after also scoring an own goal owing to the pressure.
+However, Abdallah Kheri returned the favour in the 17th minute after also scoring an own goal owing to the pressure and send the teams to level terms.

 The administrative side went ahead for the first time in the game with just five minutes to the break.
 Vedastus Mwisambi capitalized on poor defending to ensure the fans have something to celebrate in the stroke of half-time.